zipi/rrr/README.md

 continuous testing, or anything else you'd like, all at the same time.
 If you do that often write a script to make if fast and easy.

 I keep these containers running all the time and just put my computer to sleep when I step away.
-When I do need to restart my computer I'll get the dev envronment started up again by opening three tabs in Terminal or Konsole, in the first I run:
+When I do need to restart my computer I'll get the dev environment started up again by opening three tabs in Terminal or Konsole, in the first I run:

 	cd rrr            // the base directory for the rrr image ./up-net.sh